fedoraAnjara/Warchall-challenge/README.md

 ```
 ./pytong /home/user/username/new
 ```
+# 5. Live LFI
+# 6. Live LFI

-# 5. Tryouts
+# 7. Tryouts
 > Find in /home/level/matrixman/13_tryouts
-* In /home/level/matrixman/13_tryouts, there's a C language code called tryouts.c and its compiled version tryouts.
+> * In /home/level/matrixman/13_tryouts, there's a C language code called tryouts.c and its compiled version tryouts.
 There's also a solution.txt file that we don't have access to.
-* The **tryouts.c** file asks us to guess a random number generated using /dev/urandom
+> * The **tryouts.c** file asks us to guess a random number generated using /dev/urandom
 ### For this Level to get the flag, I used the following strategy:
 * First, I create a file called cat.c
 ```